So your website is starting to gain traffic. All your hard SEO work has paid off and possbily even your PPC ads are starting to work.

-- How do you know if your site’s information architecture and design are giving you the biggest bang for your bucks?
+- is your site’s information architecture and design are giving you the biggest bang for your bucks?

-- How do you make you visitors to take actions that lead to conversion?
+- What is stopping your visitors to take actions that lead to conversion?

-- How do you get feedback on whether your site design and structure is functionally appealing to your target market?
+- Get feedback on whether your site design and structure is functionally appealing to your target market?

 Heat maps are a great way of getting an overview of how visitors behave on a landing page or website.
 Heat maps are visual overlays based on website data that allow you to see how visitors behave and why they behave in a certain way.